Brookline, Massachusetts: Government

 Since 1916, Brookline has been governed by a representative town meeting, which is the town's legislative body, and a five-person select board, the town's executive branch.
 Fifteen town meeting representatives are elected to three-year terms from each of the town's 17 precincts.
 From 1705 to 1916, the town was governed by an open town meeting and a select board.

-New and existing laws
+Laws

 In 2017, a Brookline Town Meeting voted to recognize Indigenous Peoples' Day instead of Columbus Day.

 In 2019, Brookline banned the distribution of carry-out plastic bags at grocery stores and other businesses.

 In 2021, Brookline banned the sale of tobacco and e-cigarettes to anyone born after January 1, 2000, in Article 8.23 of the town bylaws, expanding on Massachusetts' existing prohibition on the sale of tobacco products to anyone under the age of 21.
 In March 2023, the Massachusetts Supreme Judicial Court upheld the bylaw in the case Six Brothers Inc. v.
 Town of Brookline.

 In 2025, the Brookline Town Meeting voted to ban the sale of foie gras.
 The ban was proposed by four Brookline High School students who argued that the production of foie gras involves extreme animal cruelty.